Table of Contents

 How it's structured

-Twenty packages organized into three tiers — see Architecture at a glance for the diagram + dependency rules.
+24 packages: 22 runtime packages organized into three tiers, plus two test-support packages (Stratara.Testing, Stratara.Testing.EntityFrameworkCore) referenced only from test projects — see Architecture at a glance for the diagram + dependency rules.

 License + versioning